Paul Wellman/Santa Barbara Independent

 Tom Parker pictured at the Santa Barbara Courthouse.

-Tom Parker, a retired FBI agent who recently stepped down from assisting the Arcata Police Department’s investigation into David Josiah Lawson’s murder, says he’s convinced the case could be solved in just a few months, if not weeks, if he were able to bring the right people on board.
+Tom Parker, a retired FBI agent who recently stepped down from assisting the Arcata Police Department’s investigation into David Josiah Lawson’s killing, says he’s convinced the case could be solved in just a few months, if not weeks, if he were able to bring the right people on board.

 “We’d have this thing finished up,” he says, during a far-reaching KHSU interview